openupm/openupm-cli/README.md

 If the registry doesn't support the new search endpoint, it will fall back to old `/-/all` endpoint.
 If no package was found, it will search unity official registry instead.

-However the search behavior may still performance various for different registries.
-As of December 2019, unity official registry won't return any results unless the full package name was provided.
-Make it useless.
+Due to the fact that upstream unity registry doesn't support search endpoint as of December 2019, the search command will only query the current registry.

 ### View package information
 ```